 When you get an illness like bronchitis or the flu, you know you'll be feeling better and functioning normally within a week or so.
 A chronic illness, like multiple sclerosis (MS), is different.

 - Find a support group.
-Support groups can be a very useful sharing experience.
+Support groups are a very useful sharing experience.
 They provide an environment where you can learn new ways of dealing with your illness.
 You may want to share approaches you have discovered with others.
 You will also gain strength in knowing that you are not facing hardships alone.

 - Take care of yourself.
 Follow nutrition guidelines, exercise, develop stress management techniques, and get enough rest.

 - Keep a diary.
 Jot down your experiences, symptoms and feelings.
 This will not only be a valuable tool in helping your physician, it will also help you learn to express yourself.

 - Take control.
 There is often such a sense of uncertainty with MS that it may help to take control of the things in your life that you can control.
 You should also consider some of your life-planning issues, such as finances, work, adapting your home, and other practical issues.
 Be proactive in your health, get educated, and ask questions.